 University of Virginia

 Owen's research concerns how ideological and cultural similarities and differences affect, and are affected by, international relations.
-He is interested in particular in the relationship between international hegemony or authority and ideological attractiveness; how transnational ideological networks carry and perpetuate both hegemonic and counter-hegemonic ideologies (e.g., Islamism; authoritarian capitalism) and how these can cause civil unrest, foreign intervention, and war; how political identities de-activate and re-activate; and the life cycles of regime types across regions (e.g., how did liberal democracy come to be dominant in so many places? how long will this dominance last? how might it end?).
+He is interested in the relationship between international hegemony or authority and ideological attractiveness; how transnational ideological networks carry and perpetuate both hegemonic and counter-hegemonic ideologies (e.g., Islamism; authoritarian capitalism) and how these can cause civil unrest, foreign intervention, and war; how political identities de-activate and re-activate; and the life cycles of regime types across regions (e.g., how did liberal democracy come to be dominant in so many places? how long will this dominance last? how might it end?).

 Confronting Political Islam builds upon Owen's preceding two books.
 The Clash of Ideas in World Politics: Transnational Networks, States, and Regime Change 1510-2010 (Princeton University Press, 2010) advances an explanation for forcible foreign regime promotion, a practice that has waxed and waned across the past five centuries.
 The book won the 2011 Joseph Lepgold Prize for Best Book on International Relations, awarded by the Mortara Center at Georgetown University.
 A Chinese language version is forthcoming from World Affairs Press in Beijing.
 An interview on WMRA public radio about Clash of Ideas is available here.
 Religion, the Enlightenment, and the New Global Order (Columbia University Press, 2011), co-edited with J. Judd Owen of Emory University and produced under the auspices of the IASC, considers whether the solutions to religious conflict proposed by the Western Enlightenment are feasible within, or appropriate to, non-Western religions.